Japanese Baby and Toddler Recipe: Miso Soup

 Miso, however, is quite salty, so it’s mostly recommended that babies start eating it from 7 months and up.
 If you want to introduce your baby to miso soup, there’s a Japanese brand called ヒガシマル醤油 that offers a ready-made one that you can give babies from 5 months and up — all you need is boiled water.

-The miso soup recipes I’m sharing below are for babies 7 months and up and toddlers from 1 year and up.
+The miso soup recipes I’m sharing below are split into two categories: babies 7 months and up and toddlers from 1 year and up.
 The ingredients and steps are very simple, making this a great go-to when you need a healthy side for your little one.

 Disclosure: This post contains affiliate links, meaning that I may earn a commission (at no additional cost to you) if you make a purchase.